 Resolution under this item 20 must be supported by shareholders representing at least nine-tenths of the votes cast and the shares represented at the AGM.

 The Board’s proposed resolution to authorise the Board to re-purchase warrants (item 21)

-The Board proposes that the AGM authorise the Board, during the period until the next AGM, on one or more occasions, to resolve to repurchase, at the current market price (which shall be based on the volume weighted average price of the Company share for a period close to the period for repurchase), up to 50 percent of the total of 500,000 warrants issued as resolved by the AGM 2015 (maximum number of warrants that can be repurchased is thus 250,000).
-The warrants that are subject to the resolution, entitles its holder to subscribe for new shares in the Company for SEK 9.54 per share from 9 May 2018 up to and including 20 May 2018.
+The Board proposes that the AGM authorise the Board, during the period until the next AGM, on one or more occasions, to resolve to repurchase, at the current market price (which shall be based on the volume weighted average price of the Company share for a period close to the period for repurchase), up to 50 percent of the total of 500,000 warrants issued as resolved by the AGM 2016 (maximum number of warrants that can be repurchased is thus 250,000).
+The warrants that are subject to the resolution, entitles its holder to subscribe for new shares in the Company for SEK 9.97 per share during the period from and including 6 May 2019 up to and including 17 May 2019.

 A repurchase of the warrants as above shall be conditional upon each individual warrant holder who wish to have warrants repurchased using an equivalent amount of the invested warrants to subscribe for new shares.
 Oversubscription is thus not possible.
-Example: If the warrant holder wishes to have 50 percent of warrants held repurchased, he must use the remaining 50 percent of his warrants to subscribe for new shares.
-If the warrant holder wishes to have 25 percent of its warrants repurchased, he must use at least 25 percent of the total number of held warrants to subscribe for new shares.
+Example: If the warrant holder wishes to have 50 percent of warrants held repurchased, the warrant holder must use the remaining 50 percent of his warrants to subscribe for new shares.
+If the warrant holder wishes to have 25 percent of its warrants repurchased, the warrant holder must use at least 25 percent of the total number of held warrants to subscribe for new shares.

 The Board shall be authorised to resolve on the terms of implementation and the administrative measures that may be required to implement this resolution.